codein/poc/datacamp/Applying logistic regression and SVM.md

 ### Lesson 2: Applying logistic regression and SVM
 ---

-### Is the learner able to avoid using a complex classifier given two models LogisticRegression and SVC fitted on same dataset.
-SVC models has inferior testing accuracy, but has higher training accuracy.
+### Is the learner able to avoid using a complex classifier given two models LogisticRegression and SVC, which are fitted on same dataset.
+Additionally SVC model has inferior testing accuracy, but has higher training accuracy.

 OutputChallenge
 Solution: preferred_model = linear_svc